In this Article

 Yes, we know it is a piece of sad news for you, but if you want to keep your baby happy and safe, avoid eating street food.
 For a while, forget about delicious chaat and Chinese food.
 Yes, you will crave for these foods, more so in pregnancy, because street vendors don’t usually adhere to the standard hygienic procedure while preparing food.
 Thus eating street food during pregnancy may put you and your baby at the risk of infections and diseases.
 You may have an upset stomach or indigestion, which can cause discomfort.
 Street food is also spicy which is why you should avoid it.
 Consuming spicy food can cause heartburn and a burning feeling in your stomach.
 So avoid eating it as much as possible.

-Fennel seeds are known to have traces of phytoestrogens in them which act like female estrogen and are known to stimulate uterine contractions.
+Fennel seeds are known to have traces of phytoestrogens in them which act like female oestrogen and are known to stimulate uterine contractions.
 Fennel seeds, just like fenugreek seeds, are given to women post-delivery as they stimulate the production of milk and cleanse the uterus.
 These seeds can be consumed in pregnancy in small amounts, after consulting with the doctor.
-But for a healthy pregnancy, these are best avoided.

 Not being able to eat what you crave for will obviously make you sad, but remember you are doing it for you and your baby.
 These are some Indian foods that should not be eaten during pregnancy, but there are lot of other food items that are recommended during pregnancy and are tasty too.
 So enjoy them!
 Focus on staying healthy and keeping your baby safe and you will have a healthy baby!